10 ways to improve your driving in New Zealand... And to save money

 10. Plan your trip as much as possible

 Planning your trip will mean fewer diversions along the way.
 Fifteen minutes of unnecessary driving in a 1-hour trip results in around a 14% decrease in fuel efficiency.
-Use the free Spaceships app or free online travel guide to plan your trip from day to day.
+Use the free Spaceships app to plan your trip from day to day.
 See the distance between campsites or fun things to do.
 Road trip life is so much easier nowadays with all that data in these road trip apps.